 Lastly, manufacturing plays an essential role in producing and developing medical devices.
 For decades, the region has been one of North America’s largest manufacturing centers.
 There are more than 350 manufacturing operations, known as maquilas, in the Ciudad Juárez area, over 40 of which manufacture medical devices and equipment.
 Three of the world’s top five global medical device companies have manufacturing or contract manufacturing locations in the El Paso-Juarez region.
 These facilities are producing cardiovascular, respiratory, stents, and other medical devices used to treat patients all around the world.

+Why is the ecosystem important to the El Paso, Cd.
+Juarez, and Las Cruces region?
 Growing a life sciences ecosystem is important for increasing access to healthcare for people in the region.
 Border regions are underserved areas that face socioeconomic challenges that have led to worse health outcomes compared to Texas and the United States; the life sciences industry is essential in improving these outcomes.
 Higher education institutions are preparing the next generation of healthcare workers who are likely to stay and serve the people in the region.
 These institutions are combating the shortage of nurses, physicians, and other healthcare professions.
 In addition, these institutions play a critical role in conducting life sciences research leading to cutting-edge breakthroughs and technologies.
 Supporting entrepreneurs, startups, and companies can increase innovation in the region, bringing about new technologies to market that can help improve the lives of people.

 The COVID-19 pandemic has shown the importance of having resources such as strong public health leaders, access to personal protective equipment, vaccine development and distribution, and more to fight pandemics.
 In addition, clinical trial infrastructure play an important role during the pandemic to bring new drugs and treatments to market.
 For these reasons and more, growing the life sciences ecosystem in the region is critical to improving healthcare for all.
 With the collaboration and coordination between all the moving parts that make up the robust life sciences ecosystem, El Paso is becoming a hub for healthcare and a global competitor in the market.